-- recommend any steps we could take to further reduce any safety barriers that may exist, including, for example, amending our own approach, improving access to information about how to obtain authorisation or certification or other actions.
+- recommend any steps we could take to reduce any safety barriers that may exist, including, for example, amending our own approach, improving access to information about how to obtain authorisation or certification or other actions.

-Our findings support the conclusion that ROGS implementation in GB has been successful in speeding up the accreditation process and streamlining requirements across member states while maintaining and improving health and safety standards.
-We found no evidence to suggest that obtaining new certification and/or authorisation is a barrier to entry but on the contrary we found that ROGS appears to improve the conditions of entry, consistent with the aims of facilitating an open market for rail transport.
+Our findings support the conclusion that ROGS implementation in GB has been successful in speeding up accreditation and streamlining requirements across member states while maintaining and improving health and safety standards.
+We found no evidence to suggest that obtaining new certification and/or authorisation is a barrier to entry, but on the contrary we found that ROGS appears to improve the conditions of entry, consistent with the aims of facilitating an open market for rail transport.